xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 !!! note
     This will work only for guicey bundles!
-Registered dropwizard bundles may execute before or after this events: events broadcasted from main dropwizard `GuiceBundle` run method, so other dropwizard bundles, registered after guice bundle will run after it.
+Registered dropwizard bundles may execute before or after these events: events broadcast from main dropwizard `GuiceBundle` run method, so other dropwizard bundles, registered after guice bundle will run after it.
     It is assumed that guicey bundles used for most configurations (especially in complex